AntonBrekke/AST5220/README.md

 ## Abstract
 > Paste abstract.

 This project was done during the course AST5220 at ITA University of Oslo, by the help of templates found at [this GitHub](https://github.com/HAWinther/AST5220-Cosmology/tree/master).
+The project is mainly done in C++, with expceptions to plotting/analyzing numerical results.
+During the project, we develop an Einstein-Boltzmann solver, and essentially solve for the CMB power spectrum.

 Compile files by typing "make cmb" in the terminal while being in the same folder as the Makefile.
 Run file in main folder by typing "./cmb" in terminal.
 To run the project, you would have to install Gnu Scientific Library (GSL) (see how below).

-The project is mainly done in C++, with expceptions to plotting/analyzing numerical results.
-During the project, we develop an Einstein-Boltzmann solver

 ### Milestone 1
 Calcualte the Background Cosmology.